makwena-m/makwena-m/README.md

 - 👋 Hi, I’m @makwena-m
-- I’m interested in Cybersecurity and I am  currently learning web development.I’m looking to collaborate on small projects that will help me better understand web development.
+- I am a cybersecurity enthusiast and I am  currently learning web development.I’m looking to collaborate on small projects that will help me better understand web development.